alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 Minor axes are 2 meters long;
 surface is 21.48 m2 while volume is 8.38 m3.
 This gives us a max weight of less than 10 kg.
-We have to review the specs for the trip around the world.
+We will review and update these specs for the trip around the world.

 How much gas do we need for this mission?
 A spheroid of 4x2x2 m3 will use around 560 grams of hydrogen,